StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-custom-tags/delete-a-custom-tag.md

 <!-- md:permission `manageTag` -->

-This topic provides step-by-step instructions for deleting a [custom tag](about-custom-tags.md) in TheHive.
+Delete a [custom tag](about-custom-tags.md) in TheHive when it's no longer needed.

 <h2>Procedure</h2>